aniketnayek07/Unity-Education/README.md

 Informative Sections: Clearly defined sections such as About Us, Courses, Testimonials, and Contact, making it easy for users to navigate and find relevant information.
 Call-to-Action Buttons: Strategically placed call-to-action buttons to drive user engagement and conversions.
 Interactive Elements: Includes features like hover effects, animated scroll, and interactive forms to enhance user interaction.

 # 🚀 Technologies Used:
+# HTML5 & CSS3
-HTML5 & CSS3: For building a robust and flexible structure and styling.
+For building a robust and flexible structure and styling.
+# JavaScript
-JavaScript: To add interactivity and enhance user experience.
+To add interactivity and enhance user experience.
+# Bootstrap
-Bootstrap: For a responsive grid system and pre-designed components.
+For a responsive grid system and pre-designed components.

 # 🎯 Purpose:
 This project was created to demonstrate web development skills in building a landing page that is both visually appealing and functionally robust.
 It can serve as a template for educational institutions or be adapted for other industries.

+# 📬 Feedback and Contributions:
+Feel free to fork this repository, raise issues, or submit pull requests.
+Feedback and contributions are always welcome!